Modified Two-Slit Experiments and Complementarity: Conclusions

-In conclusion, although Afshar's experiment does have genuine interference, as shown by his introducing thin wires, the detectors detecting the photons behind the converging lens, do not yield any which-way information.
+Although the modified two-slit experiments do have genuine interference, as shown by introducing thin wires, the detectors detecting the photons behind the converging lens, do not yield any which-way information.
+It was not easy to see this without mathematically rigor ous arguments.
+The wave-packet analysis makes this fact trivially obvious.
 Many earlier analysis of complementarity have concentrated on showing how existence of which-way information destroys interference.
-We have taken the reverse approach, as demanded by the Afshar experiment.
-We have shown that the existence of interference necessarily destroys the which-way information.
-The complementarity principle is robust and cannot be violated in any experiment which is a variant of the two-slit experiment.
+We have taken the reverse approach, as demanded by the the modified two-slit experiment.
+We have shown that if a state is such that the modulus square of itsa wave-function yields and interference pattern, it cannot contain any which-way information.
+The complementarity principle is thus robust and cannot be violated in any experiment which is a variant of the two-slit experiment.
 We see yet again that in dealing with quantum systems, trusting classical intuition can easily lead one to wrong conclusions.